raihansltn/raihansltn.github.io/content/authors/admin/_index.md

 Hi there, I'm Raihan!
 An undergraduate Computer Science student at Universitas Ary Ginanjar.
 I'm a dedicated Security practitioner and Junior Researcher with a passion for exploring diverse and impactful fields.

-I'm currently conducting research as a remote research assistant for Prof. Peng Gao's Virginia Tech Security and Intelligence Laboratory, working on Kernel-Level Security for Distributed Systems using eBPF and Provenance.
+I'm currently conducting research as a remote research intern for Prof. Peng Gao's Virginia Tech Security and Intelligence Laboratory, working on Kernel-Level Security for Distributed Systems using eBPF and Provenance.

 I also conduct research for ESQ Group, in the RnD of multiple Machine Learning models, and also (on hiatus) AIRDU Research Group of Department of Computer Science, Universitas Ary Ginanjar.